Steepy12/OpenDryer/README.md

 - PETG or any High melting point filament
 - all the parts listed

-### The parts are listed in the .TXT file i added in the repo
+### The parts are listed in the .TXT file i added in the repo, Please read it fisrt before buying everything !

 ### You will need to print :
 - 1 times the Door Knob